 Hand crank flashlights need mechanical energy to work, just like you use energy to chop some wood in the forest.

 Hand crank flashlights work by using kinetic energy.
-Cranking the flashlight stimulates some gears in the flashlight; these simulations transfer mechanical energy to the electric generator, which transforms it into visible light.
+Cranking the flashlight stimulates gears in the flashlight; these simulations transfer mechanical energy to the electric generator, transforming it into visible light.

 Factors To Consider When Buying a Hand Crank Flashlight

-Unless you’re an item collector, it’s best to stick to what you need at the moment.
-As I’ve mentioned earlier, hand crank flashlights were made for emergencies.
+Unless you’re an item collector, it’s best to stick to what you need.
+As I’ve mentioned earlier, hand-crank flashlights were made for emergencies.